Arrive by the lake

 Use our free tools to plan and budget your Te Anau adventure

-Te Anau is 171km (2.5 hours drive) from Queenstown via State Highway 6 and 94.
+Te Anau is about 2 hours from Queenstown Airport (Frankton), or 2.5 hours from Queenstown city centre.
 You can drive yourself (rental cars available at Queenstown Airport), take an InterCity bus, or book a shuttle.
 The scenic drive follows Lake Wakatipu before turning south through rolling farmland.
 There are no direct flights to Te Anau.

 Summer (December-February) offers the best weather with temperatures of 10-25°C and up to 16 hours of daylight, but it's the busiest and most expensive season.
 For the best balance, visit in March-April (autumn) for fewer crowds, stunning fall colors, and stable weather.
 Winter (June-August) is quietest with dramatic snow-capped scenery and the cheapest rates.